hbelleus/bank-account/README.md

 **As a** bank client
 **I want to** see the history (operation, date, amount, balance)  of my operations  # Bank account kata Think of your personal bank account experience When in doubt, go for the simplest solution

+# Additional condition:

+- It is not allowed to withdraw an amount greater than the current account balance.